openharmony/docs/en/device-dev/kernel/kernel-small-debug-shell-error.md

-# User-Space Exception Information<a name="EN-US_TOPIC_0000001134006276"></a>
+# User-Mode Exception Information<a name="EN-US_TOPIC_0000001134006276"></a>

-During the running of the user space, the following system exception may occur:
+During the running of the user mode, the following system exception may occur:

 ```
 ##################excFrom: User!####################